vocdoni/docs/docs/architecture/components/entity.md

         // Localized Call To Action to appear on the app "name": {
-            "default": "Sign up to The Entity",  // used if none of the languages matches "fr": "S'inscrire à l'organisation"
+            "en": "Sign up to The Entity",  // first is used if none of the languages matches "fr": "S'inscrire à l'organisation"
         },